-During the year SPIINC provided USD 15.3 Million for payments to DPPs.
-This along with related legal charges of USD 5.5 Million pertaining to this lawsuit (equivalent to ₹ 1,562.5 Million inclusive of legal charge) has been disclosed as exceptional item during the year ended March 31, 2022.
+During the year ended March 31, 2022, SPIINC provided USD 15.3 Million for payments to DPPs.
+This along with related legal charges of USD 5.5 Million pertaining to this lawsuit (equivalent to $\gtrless$ 1,562.5 Million inclusive of legal charge) has been disclosed as exceptional item during the year ended March 31, 2022.

-Exceptional tax for the year ended March 31, 2022 and March 31, 2021, is on account of recognition of deferred tax asset amounting to ₹ 272.7 Million and ₹ 1,212.3 Million arising out of the above settlements.
+Exceptional tax for the year ended March 31, 2022, is on account of recognition of deferred tax asset amounting to ₹ 272.7 Million arising out of the above settlements.

-- b) On March 25, 2021 the CJEU (Court of Justice to the European Union) issued a final judgment and upheld the European Commission's ("EC") decision dated June 19, 2013 that a settlement agreement between Ranbaxy (U.K.) Limited and Ranbaxy Laboratories Limited (together "Ranbaxy") with Lundbeck was anti-competitive.
-Ranbaxy had made a provisional payment of the fine of Euros 10.3 Million on September 20, 2013.
-Since there were no further rights of appeal, this amount of ₹ 895.6 Million (inclusive of legal charges) was provided in the consolidated financial statements for the year ended March 31, 2021. - c) Exceptional item includes ₹ 1,503.3 Million towards impairment of an acquired intangible asset under development.
-Further, the Group disposed off assets which were classified as assets held for sale as per the requirements of IND AS 105 and a write down of ₹ 382.4 Million was disclosed as an exceptional item. - d) During the year ended March 31, 2022 the Company has incurred a one-time cost of ₹ 563.5 Million in relation to restructuring of operations in certain countries.
-This has been disclosed as exceptional item. - e) Tax gain (exceptional) for the year ended March 31, 2021 also includes creation of a deferred tax asset amounting to ₹ 2,882.8 Million arising out of subsequent measurement attributable to restructuring of an acquired entity. - f) The parent company and certain of its subsidiaries are defendants in a number of class action lawsuits brought by purchasers and payors in the U.S. alleging violation of antitrust laws with respect to its ANDAs for Valganciclovir, Valsartan and Esomeprazole.
+- e) During the year ended March 31, 2022, exceptional item includes ₹ 1,503.3 Million towards impairment of an acquired intangible asset under development.
+Further, the Group disposed off assets which were classified as assets held for sale as per the requirements of IND AS 105 and a write down of ₹ 382.4 Million was disclosed as an exceptional item. - f) During the year ended March 31, 2022 the Company has incurred a one-time cost of ₹ 563.5 Million in relation to restructuring of operations in certain countries.
+This has been disclosed as exceptional item. - g) The parent company and certain of its subsidiaries were defendants in a number of class action lawsuits brought by purchasers and payors in the U.S. alleging violation of antitrust laws with respect to its ANDAs for Valganciclovir, Valsartan and Esomeprazole.
 The cases were transferred to the U.S. District Court for the District of Massachusetts for coordinated proceedings.
 With a view to resolve the dispute and avoid uncertainty, a settlement without any admission of guilt or violation of any statute, law, rule or regulation, or of any liability or wrongdoing was reached with all of the plaintiff classes on March 23, 2022, for a total settlement amount of USD 485 Million and incurred related legal charges of USD 8.3 Million pertaining to this lawsuit (equivalent to ₹ 37,231.5 Million inclusive of legal charges).
-The settlement is subject to final approval by the Court.

-Exceptional tax for the year ended March 31, 2022, is on account of recognition of deferred tax asset amounting to ₹ 4,897.5 Million arising out above settlement."

-g) Consequent to the settlement of lawsuit mentioned in 61 (f) above, during the year ended March 31, 2022, the parent company has reassessed the expected timing of utilisation of Minimum Alternate Tax (MAT) credit and based on this reassessment written off MAT credit of ₹ 4,406.0 Million and disclosed the charge as an exceptional item.
+The court granted final approval to the settlement and dismissed all of the cases in September 2022.
+Exceptional tax for the year ended March 31, 2022, is on account of recognition of deferred tax asset amounting to ₹ 4,897.5 Million arising out above settlement. - h) Consequent to the settlement of lawsuit mentioned in 61 (g) above, during the year ended March 31, 2022, the parent company has reassessed the expected timing of utilisation of Minimum Alternate Tax (MAT) credit and based on this reassessment written off MAT credit of ₹ 4,406.0 Million and disclosed the charge as an exceptional item.